yasuoza/XYDoughnutChart/README.md

     pod "XYDoughnutChart"

 And XYDoughnutChart is also available through [Carthage](https://github.com/Carthage/Carthage).
 To install, add

-    github "yasuoza/XYDoughnutChart" ~> 1.1.1
+    github "yasuoza/XYDoughnutChart"

 to your Cartfile.

+For Xcode 6.x, please use [1.2.2](https://github.com/yasuoza/XYDoughnutChart/releases/tag/1.2.2).

 ## License